+Slurry valves have several advantages that make them capable of moving abrasive slurries in ways that other valves can’t.
 Valves designed to move slurry fluids face numerous challenges.
 These fluids are thick, filled with solids and quite often highly abrasive material.
 Plugging can be a problem with slurry applications in the material handling process.
 Moving highly abrasive material tends to grind on system equipment, wearing out internals and compromising the valves’ tight seals.

 What to Look for in a Slurry Valve

 Minimizing downtime and maintenance costs is something every business wants to do.
 Having the right slurry valves for an application will do just that.
 Listed here are things to look for when selecting a slurry valve.